Monetization

 Two APIs with similar call volumes can create radically different business value depending on criticality, regulation, analytics and integration effort.

-Margins should reflect strategy
+Margin should reflect strategy

 Core pricing components